 The Hudson Valley Chamber Music Circle series at Bard College presents three chamber music concerts in June.
 The Saturday evening concerts, presented by The Bard Center, begin at 7 p.m. in Olin Hall.
 The series features diverse programming by Schubert, Beethoven, Brahms, and more, played by some of the best classical musicians of our time.

 Bard SummerScape 2014 Presents World Premiere of Love in the Wars

 Bard SummerScape presents Love in the Wars, Booker Prize-winning novelist John Banville's adaptation of Heinrich von Kleist’s romantic drama Penthesilea.
 Starring Obie Award-winner Birgit Huppuch and One Life to Live’s Chris Stack, Bard’s premiere production is by Ken Rus Schmoll, the Obie Award-winning director “whose name attached to a show most warms us with optimism” (Village Voice).
-Representing a fresh, playful and earthy take on Kleist’s original, Love in the Wars will be presented in two previews and eight performances between July 10 and 20 in Theater Two of the Fisher Center.
+Representing a fresh, playful and earthy take on Kleist’s original, Love in the Wars will be presented in two previews and eight performances between July 10 and 20 in LUMA Theater of the Fisher Center.